KalooriShiva/MLOPS-End-to-End-Pipeline-Implementation/README.md

 -   **Data Transformation**: Preprocesses data, handles categorical features, and prepares it for modeling.
 -   **Model Training**: Trains a classification model to predict claim approvals.
 -   **Model Evaluation**: Compares the newly trained model with the production model to ensure performance improvement.
--   **Model Pusher**: Pushes the best model to an AWS S3 bucket for production use.
+-   **Model Pusher**: Saves the best model locally for production use.
 -   **Prediction Pipeline**: Serves the trained model for real-time predictions.
 -   **Web Application**: A user-friendly interface built with Streamlit to interact with the model.
 -   **Dockerized**: The application is containerized using Docker for easy deployment.